 Healthy Cereals For Kids

 - There are lots of whole-grain options available.
 If the box says whole grain, then at least half the grain ingredients are whole grain.
 If it says 100% whole grain then all the grain ingredients are whole grain.
-You can look for the yellow and black whole grain stamp.
+You can look for the yellow and black whole-grain stamp.
 If it says 100% whole grains, it has at least 16g whole grains which is one serving of whole grains.

 - Remember that this list can also be helpful to find low-sugar cereal for adults.
 Nothing says only kids can eat these!

-Criteria for Cereal With Low Sugar
+Criteria for Best Low Sugar Cereals

 Whenever you make a list like this, you have to pick a cut-off.
 Otherwise, you’ll never be able to eliminate anything from your list.
 So for the purposes of this list, here’s what I used for my criteria:

-- 6 grams or less added sugar.
+Aim for 6 grams or less of added sugar per serving.

-- I made a secondary/alternates list that goes up to 9 grams of added sugar because there are some options out there that have 5-6 grams fiber/protein etc but a little more added sugar as well…so you’ll need to weigh the pros and cons depending on what you’re looking for in a cereal.
+It doesn’t matter how healthy it is if it doesn’t get eaten!
+I made a secondary/alternates list that goes up to 9 grams of added sugar because there are some options out there that have 5-6 grams fiber/protein etc but a little more added sugar as well…so you’ll need to weigh the pros and cons depending on what you’re looking for in a cereal.

-- I tried to pick cereals that are kid-friendly because let’s be real…not a lot of kids are going to eat plain bran flakes so I didn’t put them on the list even though they are low in sugar.
+I tried to pick cereals that are kid-friendly because let’s be real…not a lot of kids are going to eat plain bran flakes so I didn’t put them on the list even though they are low in sugar.

 Other Notes For Kid Cereals